husseinmuhammadi/camunda/README.md

 In this project I take advantage of class **Graph** to convert the given bpmn to a traversable data structure.

 For processing the fetched XML and finding the path I fired Event to make processes loose couple from each other.

+In order to ensure the project working well in prod I add Unit tests: to ensure the methods and classes works fine Integration test: to test all parts with context Wiremock test: to test entire project and not mocking any thing